vaggkall/NTUA_Stochastic_Processes/README.md

-This repository hosts the exercises for the course of Stochastic Processes taught by [Dr. Michail Loulakis](www.math.ntua.gr/~loulakis/info/Home.html) at the National Technical University of Athens.
+This repository hosts the exercises for the course of Stochastic Processes taught by [Dr. Michail Loulakis](www.math.ntua.gr/~loulakis/info/Home.html) and Dr. Aristides Doumas at the National Technical University of Athens.

 The main site of the course, where you can find the book together with other relevant material can be found